Multi-Agent Training beyond Zero-Sum with Correlated Equilibrium Meta-Solvers: Joint PSRO

 \subsection{Meta-Solvers}

 Many of the traditional PSRO solvers are factorizable solutions.
 Equivalently, their joint probabilities can be marginalized without losing any information.

 \begin{description} \item[Uniform:] This solver places equal probability mass over each policy it has found so far.
-PSRO using a uniform distribution is also known as Fictitious Self Play (FSP) \cite{Heinrich15FSP}.
+PSRO using a uniform distribution is also known as Fictitious Self Play (FSP) \cite{heinrich2015_fsp}.
 A key advantage of this approach is that it is not necessary to compute the meta-game to obtain this distribution.
 It is proven to slowly converge in the two-player, constant-sum setting.

-\item[Nash Equilibrium (NE):] The well known solution concept \cite{nash1951_neq}, when used in PSRO is called Double Oracle (DO) \cite{mcmahan2003_planning}.
-This is difficult to compute for n-player, general-sum, and is equivalent to CE in two-player, constant-sum so we did not benchmark against this MS.
+\item[Nash Equilibrium (NE):] The well known solution concept \cite{nash1951_neq}, when used in PSRO is called Double Oracle (DO) \cite{mcmahan2003_double_oracle}.
+This is difficult to compute for n-player, general-sum, and is equivalent to CCEs in two-player, zero-sum so we did not benchmark against this MS.

 \item[Projected Replicator Dynamics (PRD):] An evolutionary method of approximating NE, introduced in \cite{lanctot2017_psro}. \end{description}

 There are a number of solvers which produce full joint distributions.
 We describe some we think are relevant here.
 Note that all factorizable solutions mentioned previously can be trivially promoted to full distributions.